 Interface Supplicant Role Authenticator Role LAN Built-in feature, just configure the LAN with 802.1X authentica- tion, see Chapter 4.1.3.
-Not built-in feature, but can be implemented by the UM 802.1X Authenticator.
+Not built-in feature, but can be implemented by the UM 802.1X Authenticator .
 For more information about this module see [RA].
+WiFi Supported for the Station (STA) mode, see Chapter 4.6.
+Supported for the Access Point (AP) mode, see Chapter 4.5.
 Table 1: Supported Roles of the IEEE 802.1X Authentication